Nabak Kimchi (Korean Water Kimchi)

 How to make Korean water kimchi (nabak kimchi)

-Meanwhile make thin rice paste: whisk in 1 tablespoon of sweet rice flour with 1 cup of water.
-Bring it to gentle boil and cook until it thickens, about 3-5 minutes.
-Remove from the heat and let it cool.
+3. Make thin rice paste: Mix 1 tablespoon of sweet rice flour with 1 cup of water.
+Bring to a gentle boil and cook for 3-5 minutes until thickened.
+Let it cool.

 Nabak Kimchi (Korean Water Kimchi)